capizziemanuele/sentinel2py/README.md

 - NDVI and NDWI values can remain in the natural range `[-1,1]` or be normalized to `[0,1]`
 - `BAND_PRESETS` are customizable; you can define new combinations of bands
-- Downsampling (`downsample`) is useful for plotting large tiles without using too much memory
+- Downsampling (`downsample`) is useful for plotting large tiles without using too much memory.

----

-## License

-MIT License – free to use and modify